Nima-Osman/portfolio/README.md

 # Welcome to My GitHub Portfolio! 👋

 Hi there!
-I'm **Nima Salah Osman**, a dedicated **Data Scientist** with a passion for uncovering insights, solving problems, and turning data into actionable knowledge.
+I'm **Nima Osman**, a dedicated **Data Scientist** with a passion for uncovering insights, solving problems, and turning data into actionable knowledge.
 My journey in data science has been fueled by curiosity and a commitment to creating impactful solutions across diverse domains.

 This portfolio showcases my work, highlighting projects that blend data analysis, visualization, and storytelling with practical applications.